MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallqostemplate.md

 If
-<b>WSCInstallQOSTemplate</b> function  succeeds, the return value is zero.
+**WSCInstallQOSTemplate** function  succeeds, the return value is zero.
 Otherwise, it returns one of the following error codes.

 <table>
 <tr>